 Most kids love to paint.
 Most moms are afraid to let kids paint.
 So I pack up paper and paints with snacks, we head outside, and I let them have at it.
 You can pick any classical song, but I pull up George Frideric Handel’s “Water Music” on YouTube and play the music while they paint with watercolors.
 I am always so impressed with how focused they become when I play music while they paint.

 Talk about it question: How did the song help you decide what colors to pick or what to do with your paintbrush?

 5. Buckets Full of Berries

 I took my toddler to pick blueberries once.
 It was risky because he didn’t like blueberries at the time.
 I decided in advance that if we tried it and he just wanted to run through the rows instead, I would be OK with that.
 We went and he was hands down the best picker I have ever taken.
 He was focused on helping me fill up my bucket with berries.
 He even ate a handful without spitting them out.

 Talk about it question: Did you know that each berry starts as a flower?
 What’s your favorite fruit?

 6. Meet a Hero

 Last weekend, I drove my toddler to the fire station.
-You don’t have to call ahead and they love visitors.
+You don’t always have to call ahead and firefighters love visitors.
 They immediately put a jacket, hat, and pants on him.
 They showed him every single facet of the fire truck, let him turn on the lights, blow the horn, and play with ALL the flashlights.
 I loved watching him look up to the people who protect us.